Western Interior Seaway

-The Western Interior Seaway (also called the Cretaceous Seaway, the Niobraran Sea, the North American Inland Sea, and the Western Interior Sea) was a large inland sea that split the continent of North America into two landmasses.
-The ancient sea, which existed from the early Late Cretaceous (100 million years ago) to the earliest Paleocene (66 Ma), connected the Gulf of Mexico, through the United States and Canada, to the Arctic Ocean.
-The two land masses it created were Laramidia to the west and Appalachia to the east.
-At its largest extent, it was 2500 ft deep, 600 mi wide and over 2000 mi long.
+The Western Interior Seaway (also called the Cretaceous Seaway, the Niobraran Sea, the North American Inland Sea, or the Western Interior Sea) was a large inland sea that existed roughly over the present-day Great Plains of North America, splitting the continent into two landmasses, Laramidia to the west and Appalachia to the east.
+The ancient sea, which existed for 34 million years from the early Late Cretaceous (100 Ma) to the earliest Paleocene (66 Ma), connected the Gulf of Mexico (then a marginal sea of the Central American Seaway) to the Arctic Ocean.
+At its largest extent, the seaway was 2500 ft deep, 600 mi wide and over 2000 mi long.

 Origin and geology

-By Late-Cretaceous times, Eurasia and the Americas had separated along the south Atlantic, and subduction on the west coast of the Americas had commenced, resulting in the Laramide orogeny, the early phase of growth of the modern Rocky Mountains.
+By the late Cretaceous, Eurasia and the Americas had separated along the south Atlantic, and subduction on the west coast of the Americas had commenced, resulting in the Laramide orogeny, the early phase of growth of the modern Rocky Mountains.
 The Western Interior Seaway may be seen as a downwarping of the continental crust ahead of the growing Laramide/Rockies mountain chain.

-The earliest phase of the Seaway began in the mid-Cretaceous period when an arm of the Arctic Ocean transgressed south over western North America; this formed the Mowry Sea, so named for the Mowry Shale, an organic-rich rock formation.
-In the south, the Gulf of Mexico was originally an extension of the Tethys Sea.
-In time, the southern embayment merged with the Mowry Sea in the late Cretaceous, forming the "complete" Seaway, creating isolated environments for land animals and plants.
+The earliest phase of the seaway began in the mid-Cretaceous when an arm of the Arctic Ocean transgressed south over western North America; this formed the Mowry Sea, so named for the Mowry Shale, an organic-rich rock formation.
+In the south, the Gulf of Mexico was originally an extension of the Tethys Ocean.
+In time, the southern embayment merged with the Mowry Sea in the late Cretaceous, forming a completed seaway, creating isolated environments for land animals and plants.

 Relative sea levels fell multiple times, as a margin of land temporarily rose above the water along the ancestral Transcontinental Arch, each time rejoining the separated, divergent land populations, allowing a temporary mixing of newer species before again separating the populations.

-At its largest, the Western Interior Seaway stretched from the Rockies east to the Appalachians, some 1000 km wide.
+At its largest, the Western Interior Seaway stretched from the Rockies east to the Appalachian Mountains, some 1000 km wide.
 At its deepest, it may have been only 800 or 900 m deep, shallow in terms of seas.
 Two great continental watersheds drained into it from east and west, diluting its waters and bringing resources in eroded silt that formed shifting delta systems along its low-lying coasts.
-There was little sedimentation on the eastern shores of the Seaway; the western boundary, however, consisted of a thick clastic wedge eroded eastward from the Sevier orogenic belt.
+There was little sedimentation on the eastern shores of the seaway; the western boundary, however, consisted of a thick clastic wedge eroded eastward from the Sevier orogenic belt.
 The western shore was thus highly variable, depending on variations in sea level and sediment supply.
+Biostratigraphy suggests that average sea surface temperatures around this time (the Turonian) were about 32 C (foraminiferal records), and (based on ammonite-based biostratigraphy) could debatably reach as high as 44 C.